kristinemlarson/gnssrefl/README.md

 There are also various utilities you might find to be useful (see the last section).

-*This document is not a class about GNSS interferometric reflectometry.*
+*This user manual is not a class about GNSS interferometric reflectometry.*

 If you are unsure about why various restrictions are being applied, you really need to read [Roesler and Larson (2018)](https://link.springer.com/article/10.1007/s10291-018-0744-8)